ychennay/operatorflow-frontend-react/README.md

-## Hexal Energy app

-This is a starter ReactJS UI for my 'Create a Serverless App' tutorial series.
+## OperatorFlow Frontend

+This repository contains the source code for the [OperatorFlow project](https://www.operatorflow.io).
+Note: part of this `README.md` is left over from the old forked repository documentation.

+## Quick Setup and Start

+1. Clone this repository: `git clone https://github.com/ychennay/operatorflow-frontend-react.git`.

+2. In the root directory, install all dependencies: `npm install`

+3. Run `npm run start` to begin developing.
+This will start a local server at port 3000, and any code changes made will be saved and refreshed immediately.

+## Deployment to Static Hosting S3 Bucket

+Run the `npm run deploy` command.
+This will sequentially run `npm run build` (which uses `webpack` to build a minified Javascript bundle of the source code for deployment), and then ` npm run push`, which pushes the code to the static S3 bucket that hosts www.operatorflow.io.

 ## Application Info

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Hexal AWS Cognito tutorial starter project was itself initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run the following commands:

 ### `npm start`